AvChilds/techTorty/README.md

 - 🎓 Recently completed the _[Code First Girls (CFG)](https://codefirstgirls.com/)_ Degree in Software Engineering and Data Science.
 - 🎓 Now progressing to the +Masters programme in AI and Machine Learning.
 - 🎓 Honours Degree in Nursing.
+- 🎓 PostGraduate (Level 7) Certificate in Humanities
 - 💻 Other CFG tech courses completed:
-  - Introduction to Coding (Python)
+  - Python Programming
-  - Introduction to Data Science (SQL)
+  - Data Science and SQL
   - Web Development (HTML, CSS, JavaScript)
-  - MOOCs in Cloud, Agile and Scrum, and JavaScript
+  - MOOCs: Introduction to Cloud, Agile and Scrum, and C#

 ## 💻 Languages & Tools